Be Inspired Blog - Arizona

 Landscaping With Softscape Features In Poor Soil

 Softscaping your lawn or rockscape to help keep your yard and home cooler only works if the plants can grow and thrive in your local soil.
-If your yard is primarily made up of sandy, rocky, shallow soil lacking in nutrients you’ll either need to do some serious soil amendmending, or consider installing planters that are filled with a pre-mixed potting soil.
+If your yard is primarily made up of sandy, rocky, shallow soil lacking in nutrients you’ll either need to do some serious soil amendmending or consider installing planters that are filled with a pre-mixed potting soil.
+Mulching around these planters or within the soil mix itself can improve water retention and overall soil health.

 Raised Beds vs Basins